Path-Restore: Learning Network Path Selection for Image Restoration

 \subsection{Training Algorithm}

 The training process is composed of two stages.
 In the first stage, we train the multi-path CNN with random policy of path selection as a good initialization.
-In the second stage, we then train the pathfinder and the multi-path CNN simultaneously, so that the two components are better associated and optimized.
+In the second stage, we train the pathfinder and the multi-path CNN simultaneously, so that the two components are better associated and optimized.

-\textbf{The First Stage.} We first train the multi-path CNN with randomly selected routes.
+\textbf{The First Stage.} We train the multi-path CNN with randomly selected routes.
+The path-selection policy is a uniform distribution if not specified.
 The loss function consists of two parts.
 First, a final L2 loss constrains the output images to have a reasonable quality.
 Second, an intermediate loss enforces the states observed by the pathfinder at each dynamic block to be consistent.
 Specifically, the loss function is formulated as:

 where $\hat{y}$ and $y$ denote the output image and the ground truth, respectively.
 The $N$ represents the number of dynamic blocks.
 The last convolutional layer of Path-Restore is denoted by $f_{\text{last}}$, and $\alpha$ is the weight of the intermediate loss.
-If no intermediate loss is adopted, the features observed at different dynamic blocks may vary a lot from each other, which makes it more difficult for the pathfinder to learn a good dispatch policy.
+If no intermediate loss is adopted, the features observed at different dynamic blocks may vary a lot from each other, hence making it more difficult for the pathfinder to learn a good dispatch policy.